KrissinaW/Python-Challenge/README.md

 # Python-Challenge
 Python challenges, PyBank and PyPoll:

- In this challenge we are required to put the Python concepts that we learned over the past week to the test by completing two challenged that are real-world situations.
+ In this challenge we are required to put the Python concepts that we learned over the past week to the test by completing two challenges that are real-world situations.

 **PyBank :**
  We were given a financial dataset called budget_data.csv.
 This dataset is composed of two columns: "Date" and "Profit/Losses".